DMVis/DMVis/documentation/components/label.md

 - Type: `string`

-Text to display in the label.
+Text to display on the label.

 ?> Words in the text will be automatically placed on a new line if they take up too much horizontal space depending on `width`.